funnicus/zero2production/README.md

 or
 **cargo +nightly expand**

+## Docker

+You can build an docker image of this application via the following command `docker build --tag zero2prod --file Dockerfile .`

 ## Deployement

-You can automatically create and deploy this project as a digital ocean app using the spec.yaml at the root of this project:
+You can automatically create and deploy this project as an digital ocean app using the spec.yaml at the root of this project:

 ```bash
 # At the root of the project